AuthsManager/CPP-Example/README.md

 # CPP AuthManager Example

-A C++ application example for AuthManager.
+A C++ application example using the AuthManager library for authentication.

 ## Prerequisites